JordyBaylac/blockchain-recipes/BlockchainWebAPI/README.md

 Application is composed by:

-- *app/controllers/*: Block controller exposing method for retrieving and creating blocks.
+- *app/controllers*: Block controller exposing method for retrieving and creating blocks.
-- *app/domain*: Block and Blockchain entities.
+- *app/domain*: Block and Blockchain entities definition.
 - *app/presistence*: LevelDB wrapper for key-value storage of the blockchain.
 - *app/app.js*: REST API definition and entry point of the application.

 ## Deployment instructions

-To start, install package, run node application and then access the API on *localhost:8000/block*
+To start, install dependencies, run node application and then access the API on *localhost:8000/block*

 ```sh
 npm install